Skip to content

 If dependencies are specified, they will be validated and if a dump_id is specified and no entry is found with that dump_id, a :py:exc:ValueError will be raised.

-Other omitted values will be set to the default values will be set to the defaults specified in the :py:class:pgdumplib.dump.Entry class.
+Other omitted values will be set to the default values specified in the :py:class:pgdumplib.dump.Entry class.

 The dump_id will be auto-calculated based upon the existing entries if it is not specified.